Body as Instrument: Performing with Gestural Systems in Live Electronic Music

 It is published through Bloomsbury.
 You can order here.

-A new semi-improvised performance, Data Lies, will debut at the East Sydney Community and Arts Centre on June 10, 2022 and later at the Goodspace Festival (Spring 2022).
+A new semi-improvised performance, Data Lies, will debut at the Goodspace Festival later in 2022.
 The work reclaims and reimagines voice print and motion data, questioning its increasing use in digital surveillance.
 The work challenges the external monitoring and commodification of human behaviour and biometric data, from online activity to fitness levels and consumer habits.
-It exposes connections in physical data to uncover secrets about the self and human relations.
+It exposes insights gained from working with personal physical data over the past decade to uncover secrets about the self and human relations.

 ‘Alignment’ is out now on the new Provenance compilation, Marks of Provenance V. The work was first performed with gesturally augmented piano, visuals and drums at the Eugene Goosens Hall in the ABC building in Ultimo.
 This electronic version introduces processed vocal elements, bird trills, freight trains and heavy percussion.